PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Experimental Results

-The MIMIC Chest X-ray (MIMIC-CXR) Database v2.0.0 is a large publicly available dataset of chest radiographs in DICOM format with free-text radiology reports and structured labels derived from these reports.
+\textbf{Dataset.} The MIMIC Chest X-ray (MIMIC-CXR) Database v2.0.0 is a large publicly available dataset of chest radiographs in DICOM format with free-text radiology reports and structured labels derived from these reports.
 To be specific, the dataset contains 377,110 JPG format images and structured labels derived from the 227,827 free-text radiology reports associated with these images \cite{johnson2019mimic, johnson2019mimicpaper, goldberger2000physiobank, johnsonmimic}.
-Despite that we don't need the image data, a large number of text reports and structured labels could work perfectly for our purpose.

-In our experiment, we would mainly use two files from MIMIC-CXR v2.0.0: \begin{itemize} \item \textbf{mimic-cxr-reports.tar.gz:} a compressed file which include a set of 10 folders, and each folder includes around 6500 sub-folders which are named according to the patient identifier, and contain all the patient's text reports which are named according to the study identifier. \item \textbf{mimic-cxr-2.0.0-chexpert.csv.gz:} a compressed file listing all studies with labels generated by the CheXpert labeler.
-The patient identifier and study identifier are also included to match the text reports.
-Notice that there are several labels unrelated with any disease, like \textit{Support Devices} and \textit{No Findings} which we don't consider in our experiment. \end{itemize}
+In our experiment, we would mainly use two files from MIMIC-CXR v2.0.0: mimic-cxr-reports.tar.gz and mimic-cxr-2.0.0-chexpert.csv.gz.

 To confirm the extraordinary performance of our proposed algorithm for heterogeneous training tasks, we split the entire dataset into multiple subsets which include different labels to represent different clients.
 For MIMIC-CXR v2.0.0 dataset, the basic model for all clients and the server would use the text reports of patients from \textit{mimic-cxr-reports.tar.gz} as input data to classify whether these patients have certain diseases, so the labels for different clients are corresponding to different columns from \textit{mimic-cxr-2.0.0-chexpert.csv.gz}, and each column of this file includes the information for a single kind of disease.
-Specifically, we take only 8 kinds of diseases, which are relevant with lung, such as \textit{Pneumonia}, \textit{Lung Lesion}, \textit{Pneumothorax} and so on, into consideration and generate our 8 heterogeneous training tasks.
-Not only would the selection of similar diseases intuitively make it more sense when testing federated learning and meta-learning algorithm, but it closely resembles the real case scenario of federated learning and meta-learning.
-In addition, we treat 1 as positive label, otherwise, we would treat it as negative label.
+Specifically, we take only 8 kinds of diseases, which are relevant to the lung, such as \textit{Pneumonia}, \textit{Lung Lesion}, \textit{Pneumothorax} and so on, into consideration and generate our 8 heterogeneous training tasks as shown in Fig. \ref{fig:mean}.
+It closely resembles the real-world scenario of federated learning and meta-learning.